jpasqua/MultiMon/README.md

 * [WebThing](https://github.com/jpasqua/WebThing)
 * [WiFiManager](https://github.com/tzapu/WiFiManager)

-The following libraries are used in the browser. you do not need to download or install them.
-They are listed here because if you are doing further development of the broser code, you may need to understand their usage:
+The following libraries are used in the browser - you do not need to download or install them.
+They are listed here because if you are doing further development of the browser code, you may need to understand their usage:

 * [JSON Form](https://github.com/jsonform/jsonform)